 What is USCIS Premium Processing Timeline?

-Update : The 15 Calendar days clock will change to 15 business days from October 2, 2020.
+The 15 Calendar days clock will change to 15 business days from October 2, 2020.
+This changes was blocked by court.

 The 15 Calendar Days Clock for USCIS premium processing starts from the day USCIS receives the correctly filed I-907 form for premium processing along with required fee at the correct address location tied to the form.
 If there is an RFE or NOID given for the underlying I-129 or I-140 petition, then the 15 days clock stops and it re-starts from the day, USCIS receives the RFE or NOID response.
 So, technically, it takes 15 Calendar days from the day you submit RFE or NOID response to USCIS.
 Also, you need to factor in couple of days for the mail to be received or sent, this is slightly grey area and many get worried, if they do not hear in exact 15 days.
 The processing can spill over by couple of days with the mail processing.